 (5) (a) Before the imposition of any sentence, the court may, with the concurrence of the defendant, continue the date for the imposition of sentence for a reasonable period of time for the purpose of obtaining a presentence investigation report from the department or information from other sources about the defendant.

-(i) findings from any screening and any assessment of the offender conducted under Section 77-18-1.1; and
+(iii) findings from any screening and any assessment of the offender conducted under Section 77-18-1.1;

 (6) (a) The department shall provide the presentence investigation report to the defendant's attorney, or the defendant if not represented by counsel, the prosecutor, and the court for review, three working days prior to sentencing.
 Any alleged inaccuracies in the presentence investigation report, which have not been resolved by the parties and the department prior to sentencing, shall be brought to the attention of the sentencing judge, and the judge may grant an additional 10 working days to resolve the alleged inaccuracies of the report with the department.
 If after 10 working days the inaccuracies cannot be resolved, the court shall make a determination of relevance and accuracy on the record.

 (b) If a party fails to challenge the accuracy of the presentence investigation report at the time of sentencing, that matter shall be considered to be waived.

 (7) At the time of sentence, the court shall receive any testimony, evidence, or information the defendant or the prosecuting attorney desires to present concerning the appropriate sentence.
 This testimony, evidence, or information shall be presented in open court on record and in the presence of the defendant.